Raytri3/raytri3.github.io/_posts/2020-04-26-rtcp_writeups.md

 >
 >  Hint!
 Well you sure as hell ain't going to solve this one through factorization.

 Notice that the Ciphertext is a series of letters?
-Good, we wont have to break anythingwe can just brute force it.
+Good, we wont have to break anything we can just brute force it.
 * `intercepted.txt`

 ```